 (f) If the brake temperature at the end of the previous WLTP-Brake cycle is below 30 °C, discontinue the bedding section and identify discrepancies in the test execution or repeat the cooling adjustment.
 After fixing the issue, repeat the bedding section from the beginning;

 (g) Run the five individual WLTP-Brake cycles consecutively without any interruption.
-Paragraph 9.3.2. describes the necessary actions in case of interruptions.
+Paragraph 9.3.2. describes the necessary actions in the case of interruptions.

 The minimum threshold temperature of 30 °C specified in this paragraph applies to all tested brakes.
 Failure to comply with the described brake temperature provisions shall result in an invalid bedding test and the testing facility shall repeat the bedding section.
-A new set of brake parts shall be used in case of repeating the bedding procedure.
+A new set of brake parts shall be used in the case of repeating the bedding procedure.

 9.2.3.
 Emissions Measurement Section